Maryland: Economy

-The Bureau of Economic Analysis estimates that Maryland's gross state product in 2016 was $382.4 billion.
+The Bureau of Economic Analysis estimates that Maryland's Gross State Product in 2025 was $568.1 billion.
+Maryland's per capita personal income in 2025 was $81,834.
 However, Maryland has been using Genuine Progress Indicator, an indicator of well-being, to guide the state's development, rather than relying only on growth indicators like GDP.
 According to the U.S. Census Bureau, Maryland households are currently the wealthiest in the country, with a 2013 median household income of $72,483, which puts it ahead of New Jersey and Connecticut, which are second and third respectively.
 Two of Maryland's counties, Howard and Montgomery, are the second and eleventh wealthiest counties in the nation respectively.
+Montgomery County has the largest economy in Maryland by far; its Gross Domestic Product (GDP) of more than $117 billion makes up 25% of the state's total economy as of 2024.
 Maryland has the most millionaires per capita in 2013, with a ratio of 7.7 percent.
 Also, the state's poverty rate of 7.8 percent is the lowest in the country.
-Per capita personal income in 2006 was $43,500, fifth in the nation.
 As of March 2022, the state's unemployment rate was 4.6 percent.

 Maryland's economy benefits from the state's proximity to the federal government in Washington, D.C., with an emphasis on technical and administrative tasks for the defense/aerospace industry and bio-research laboratories, as well as staffing of satellite government headquarters in the suburban or exurban Baltimore/Washington area.
 Ft.
 Meade serves as the headquarters of the Defense Information Systems Agency, United States Cyber Command, and the National Security Agency/Central Security Service.
 In addition, a number of educational and medical research institutions are located in the state.
 The various components of The Johns Hopkins University and its medical research facilities are now the largest single employer in the Baltimore area.